Shallots Growing Guide

 Soil

-Fertile, well drained soil with compost dug in.
-In clay soil, use raised beds or rows.
+Fertile, well-drained soil enriched with compost.
+In clay soil, use raised beds.

 Position